Recent Posts

 This House Has Character!

 Well, it’s been a while since my first post about the house that we purchased.
 There has been a lot work done on it and I meant to post along the way, but life has been busy.
-I actually wrote this blog post several weeks ago
+I actually wrote this blog post several weeks ago and I am just getting around to putting it on now.

 A New Adventure with an Old Friend (House)